ZooHillData/zoos/README.md

 [Docs](./docs) | [Ideas, Feedback, Bugs](https://github.com/ZooHillData/zoos/discussions/new?category=ideas) | [NPM Packages](https://www.npmjs.com/~alexryanterry)

-[Tanstack](https://tanstack.com) and [ShadCN](https://ui.shadcn.com/) are powerful libraries for building apps.
-They are a bit _too powerful_ in some cases.
-Zoos is a monorepo of composable libraries and methods that provide a slightly more user-friendly and opinionated API on top of these and other foundational libraries (like [Zustand](https://zustand.docs.pmnd.rs/getting-started/introduction)).

-You can think of this library as the "ShadCN" of Tanstack.
+[Tanstack](https://tanstack.com) and [ShadCN (Tailwind / Radix)](https://ui.shadcn.com/) are very powerful and flexible libraries for building React apps.
+Because they are so flexible, it takes a bit of experimentation to figure out how to use them most effectively.

+Zoos is a monorepo of small building blocks (functions, hooks, components, examples) that capture the way we've learned to build apps with these core libraries.
+In general, the libraries are small and highly focused, typically built to work with a single 3p library, e.g. `@tanstack/react-table` => `@zoos/react-table`.

+The libraries do their best to stay true to the design principles and feel of the core libraries.
+Acting as a simple layer of examples, helper functions and components that can be pieced together at a slightly high level of abstraction.

 ## Architecture

-- **Zoos App -** A Vite, Tanstack Router app composing core React libraries - lots of examples and documentation
+- **Zoos App -** The entrypoint into the functionality provided by Zoos.
+A Vite, Tanstack Router app composing core React libraries into features - lots of examples and documentation.
-- **React Libraries -** small, focused, highly composable React libraries
+- **React Libraries -** Small, focused libraries provide patterns for using
+  - @tanstack/react-query
+  - @tanstack/react-table
+  - @tanstack/react-form
+  - shadcn
+  - _(COMING SOON)_
+    - supabase
+    - zustand
+    - react-grid-layout
+    - excalidraw
+    - mdxeditor
+    - recharts
+    - plotly
+    - @tanstack/react-router
+    - @tanstack/start

 ## Zoos App